Stress Eating

 3 Basic Elements of Conscious Eating – Mind, Body and Heart

-1. Mind – how your thoughts are shaped by your feelings
+1. Mind – how your feelings shape your thoughts

-Most of us have the basic feelings down; mad, sad, happy.
+Most of us have the basic feelings: mad, sad, happy.
 One of the great things about Conscious Eating is that you learn to be more specific in identifying your feelings.

-With increased emotional awareness your emotional vocabulary grows and leads to more options on how to best work with them.
+With increased emotional awareness, your emotional vocabulary grows, leading to more options for best working with them.

-Rather than using food to calm or elevate your mood you have many choices available.
+Rather than using food to calm or elevate your mood, you have many choices.
 For example, there are many ways to describe happiness.
 Joy, elation, glee, delight, well-being, merry.
-Each of these feelings have a different quality and are different experiences of happiness.
+Each of these feelings has a different quality and experience of pleasure.

-Increasing your repertoire or vocabulary of emotions gives you the opportunity to match the feeling with positive action.
+Increasing your repertoire or vocabulary of emotions allows you to match the feeling with positive action.

-You can work with the emotion and move your life in the direction you need.
+You can work with the emotion and move your life in the desired direction.

-Fulfillment, happiness, and peace in your relationship with food is possible, because now you are taking care of your emotional health in ways that directly address what is missing.
+Fulfillment, happiness, and peace in your relationship with food are possible because now you are taking care of your emotional health in ways that directly address what is missing.

 2. Body – How do you physically feel?

-Conscious Eating naturally leads you to check in with your body, with kindness and compassion on a regular basis.
+Conscious Eating naturally leads you to regularly check in with your body with kindness and compassion.

-Conscious Eating allows you to also check in with your subtle hunger cues, your need for movement, flexibility, sleep.
+Conscious Eating allows you to check in with your subtle hunger cues and your need for movement, flexibility, and sleep.

-Most importantly you respect the information your body communicates and follow through with your needs.
+Most importantly, you respect your body’s information and meet your needs.

 A healthy relationship is built on a foundation of trust and mutual respect.